 Help Charles Nichols and his Lawsuit to Overturn California’s Bans on Carrying Guns in Public

 I’m Charles Nichols.
-I am now in my seventh year of litigation against the State of California in which I challenge its unconstitutional bans on carrying loaded and unloaded firearms in public.
+I am now in my eighth year of litigation against the State of California in which I challenge its unconstitutional bans on carrying loaded and unloaded firearms in public.

 This is your chance to help defend the Second Amendment right to keep and bear arms in California and throughout the 9th circuit court of appeals.

 If my lawsuit must go to the US Supreme Court then the Supreme Court decision would apply nationwide.

 I have been fighting California’s bans on carrying firearms in public since 2011.
 It has been a very long and very expensive fight.
 If you would like to support my fight against the State of California and its unconstitutional bans on carrying loaded and unloaded firearms then please do so here.